 In 1402, after vanquishing the Moors in the Reconquista, King Ferdinand and Queen Isabella began work in earnest on a Gothic style cathedral.
 They wanted a showy display of Seville’s wealth, power, and influence.
 They declared: “we shall have a church of such a kind that those who see it built will think we were mad.”

 It might not be "madness" exactly, but you will feel intimidated and deeply impressed by the sheer scale of the building.
 There are 15 doors on the cathedral’s four facades and each one features a unique relief or carving.
 The nave is the longest in the world.

-The Cathedral houses the tomb of Christopher Columbus.
+The Cathedral houses the tomb of Christopher Columbus in the south transept.
 Many places lay claim to Columbus' bones.
 But apparently DNA tests have confirmed that, in fact, a bit of him is in Seville, maybe a shin bone or something.